DavidSorge/toi_archive/README.md

 This is a container for the Times of India archive from ProQuest, with a utility module to ease lookup of toi articles.
 The underlying data is not posted online for copyright reasons.

-The lookup utility is called toidisplay
+The lookup utility is 'toidisplay.py'

 ## Load TOI metadata in one line